eclipse-sumo/sumo/docs/web/docs/Installing/Linux_Build.md

 ## Definition of SUMO_HOME

-Before compiling is advisable (essential if you want to use Clang) to define the environment variable SUMO_HOME.
+Before compiling is advisable to define the environment variable SUMO_HOME.
 SUMO_HOME must be set to the SUMO build path from the previous step.
 Assuming that you placed SUMO in the folder "*/home/<user\>/sumo-<version\>*", if you want to